baiwi21/technical-writing-portfolio/user-guide-task-manager/README.md

+</>Markdown
-# Task Manager – User Guide
+# Task Manager System – User Guide

+Welcome to Task Manager System.

-This guide explains how to use Task Manager System.
+This guide will help you understand how to use the application step by step.

 ---

-## Getting Started
+## 🚀 Getting Started

-### Step 1: Create an account
+### 1. Create an account
 Click **Sign Up** and enter your email and password.

-### Step 2: Log in
+### 2. Log in
-Use your credentials to access the system.
+Use your credentials to access your dashboard.

 ---

-## Creating a Task
+## 📝 Creating a Task

 1. Click **New Task**
-2. Enter task title
+2. Enter a title for your task
 3. Click **Save**

+Your task will now appear in the task list.

 ---

-## Managing Tasks
+## 🛠 Managing Tasks

 You can:
-- Edit a task
+- ✏ Edit tasks
-- Delete a task
+- 🗑 Delete tasks
-- Mark a task as completed
+- ✅ Mark tasks as completed

 ---

-## Notifications
+## 🔔 Notifications

-The system notifies you about upcoming deadlines.
+The system will notify you about:
+- upcoming deadlines
+- overdue tasks

 ---

-## FAQ
+## ❓ FAQ

-**Q: Can I recover deleted tasks?**
+### Can I recover deleted tasks?
-A: No, deleted tasks cannot be restored.
+No, deleted tasks cannot be restored.

+### Can I edit a task after creating it?
+Yes, you can edit any task at any time.